• Skip to content

 Practical steps towards learning to drive

 Driving practice with you is a free and effective way for your child to learn to drive.
-Here are some tips that can make it a safe and positive experience for everyone:
+These tips can make it a safe and positive experience for everyone:

 You might also want to think about using a qualified driving instructor for some lessons.
 A qualified instructor will ensure your child learns the most current road rules and is ready for the licence test.